McGill-MMA-EnterpriseAnalytics/customer_churn_2024/README.md

 The provided sample data, containing various attributes of bank customers including demographics, financial behavior, and account activity, presents a valuable foundation for building an ML model to predict future churn.
 By leveraging this data's insights, we can unlock critical knowledge about customer behavior and develop a predictive model to identify those at risk of leaving.

 ## Key Goals:
-•	Develop an ML model with reasonable accuracy in predicting customer churn using provided sample data.
+•	Develop an ML model with reasonable recall and f-beta in predicting customer churn using provided sample data.

 •	Identify key features contributing to churn predictions, providing initial insights into potential risk factors.